Razat94/videoGamesSales/README.md

 You should be able to see it [here](vgsales.ipynb)

 ## Are you done with this notebook?
-Probably not yet.
-I loved this dataset because it's really straight-forward.
+Probably not.
+I'll keep on making changes as I see fit.
+Personally, I loved this dataset because it's really straight-forward.
 Having said that, if you find any further ways to analyze the data, please shoot me an e-mail at
 <a href = "mailto:Razat51@gmail.com" target = "_blank">Razat51@gmail.com</a>